By LeAnne Parsons

-LeAnne Parsons PCC, CPC, ELI-MP, CWD Specialist is The Walk Your Talk Coach at Legacy Now Lived.
+LeAnne Parsons CPC, ELI-MP, CWD Specialist is The Walk Your Talk Coach at Legacy Now Lived.
 Parsons is a CORE Wellbeing/Leadership and Relationship Restoration Coach, Trust Based Relational Intervention Practitioner, Radio Host, Speaker, and Conscious Adoption Advocate.
-She lives in Los Alamos and offers group, individual, virtual and in person sessions as well as workshops, mastermind groups, seminars and retreats.
-She can be reached at 505.412.1817 or visit here.
+She lives in Los Alamos and offers group, individual, virtual and in person sessions as well as workshops, seminars and retreats.
+She can be reached at 505.412.1817 or please visit here.